LESSEN-Project/Generate_then_Refine/README.md

 ### note:
 01-1get_SuperGen.py: When you choose to generate based on output confidence from 01prompting.py (i.e. --get_score yes).
-Then the output will be a json file, 01-1get_SuperGen.py is used to dervie the most confidece output and give you a csv file.
+Then the output will be a json file, 01-1get_SuperGen.py will take the json file as input and then dervie the most confidece output as a csv file.

 ## How to use
 For each script, there is a **domain_map_filepath** argument.
 This should be a dictionary where the keys are domains and the values are lists of intents, saved as a JSON file.
 For **Clinc150**, the json file is provided in the source, but for **SGD**, you have to create it yourself.